 In 2016, I moved from a romantic altbau in Prenzlauer Berg to a renovated plattenbau in Lichtenberg.
 In the past, I managed moves by calling a taxi and moving what little belongings I have in a short ride, all without the help of friends.
 This time, I had to move all the belongings I had shipped over from Canada, plus all the new things I purchased for my new apartment.
 While I was excited to have a new apartment of my very own (with the lease in my name!), the move was a lot more intensive as I enlisted the help of a mover, completed a slew of paperwork, and more.

-While planning my move in Berlin, I came across many articles outlining the things you need to do when you move here, but I didn’t come across many articles telling me how to move house in Berlin.
+While planning my move in Berlin, I came across many articles outlining the things you need to do when you move here, but I didn’t come across many articles telling me how to move house when you’re actually in Berlin.
 As an expat in a foreign country, it’s important to know the differences about how things work in Germany versus how things work at home, such as signing rental contracts, putting down a deposit, etc. While I managed to fumble my way through my move, I really wished I’d had more guidance.

 So in order to make your next Berlin move easy and stress free, I put together this comprehensive guide to moving house in Berlin.